 Professor: Dr. David DeAndrea

+Email: deandrea.1@osu.edu

+Office Hours: Friday: 11am-12pm & by appointment

 Location: Derby Hall 3116

-Email: deandrea.1@osu.edu

-Time: M/W 3:55pm-5:15pm
+Time: M/W 2:20pm-3:40pm

-Office Hours: Tu: 2:30-3:30pm & by appointment

 Office: Derby Hall 3066

-Please include Comm 6806 in the subject line of all emails

 Course Objectives:

 - 1. You will be able to explain many of the theories used in the social scientific study of communication. - 2.
 You will develop an understanding of the research conducted by faculty members in the School of Communication at OSU. - 3.
 You will be able to explain the theories that are important to your interests as a scholar. - 4.
 You will be able to critique any of the theories that are discussed in class or found in the readings. - 5.
 You will be able to identify linkages between the theories found in distinct areas of the discipline and utilize these theories to improve your own research.